VFPX/Win32API/samples/sample_426.md

 # How to Start a Process as Another User (NT/XP/2K)

 ## Before you begin:
-The following code offers solution, which is similar to **Microsoft Knowledge Base Article - 285879:** <a href="http://support.microsoft.com/default.aspx?scid=kb%3Ben-us%3B285879">HOWTO: Start a Process as Another User from Visual Basic</a>.[HOWTO: Start a Process as Another User from Visual Basic](sample_000.md)
+The following code offers solution, which is similar to **Microsoft Knowledge Base Article - 285879:** [HOWTO: Start a Process as Another User from Visual Basic](http://support.microsoft.com/default.aspx?scid=kb%3Ben-us%3B285879).

 Other code samples you might be interested in:
 * [Running external applications from VFP using WinExec](sample_002.md)